-“[Microinfluencers] have an intimate community where they’re likely connected personally to many of their followers.
+“[Micro-influencers] have an intimate community where they’re likely connected personally to many of their followers.
 When designing a campaign with them, don’t be generic.
-Add depth, personality, and individualization, and offer some creative control to them to be certain that their voice is protected in the process and message,” says Megan Rokosh, Global CMO at Havas Health & You, in an interview with Forbes.
+Add depth, personality, and individualization, and offer some creative control to them to be certain that their voice is protected in the process and message,” says Megan Rokosh, global CMO at Havas Health & You, in an interview with Forbes.

 3. Take a stance on social issues